 The main reason we recommend this tour is because Lake Abraham is pretty remote, so it’s a lot easier to reach as part of a tour.
 Plus, you get a fun day out in Lake Louise, too, so you can maximize your time!
 You won’t need to stress about arranging activities, lift passes, or transportation, as all of that is taken care of for you – making this tour a no-brainer if you’re visiting Calgary in winter.

 If you want to experience a winter paradise near Calgary, choose your date and book your tour online here!

 9. Kananaskis snowshoeing

 The Kananaskis is the perfect winter day trip from Calgary.
-And snowshoeing is one of the best things to do in the Kananaskis.
+And snowshoeing is one of the best things to do in the Kananaskis in the winter.
 The beauty of this area is vast, and a great way to experience it is on this snowshoeing tour through the Alberta backcountry.

 First, you’ll hop on a gondola ride in Banff up to the snow-covered hills.
 From here, you’ll snowshoe for roughly 3.5 hours and take in stunning views of the Rocky Mountains.
 After all that excitement and exercise, you’ll be treated to hot chocolate and delicious homemade cookies.
 It’s the perfect way to end such a beautiful tour.

 Canadians are known for snowshoeing, and it’s the only way to go hiking here in winter.
 So if you want to experience winter like a local, you must try it!
 As a Canadian, I love sharing this experience with my partner whenever we visit in the snowy months.
 There’s something so refreshing and rewarding about a snowshoe hike.

 This winter tour caps off at 11 people, which feels perfect.
 You can get to know your guide and fellow travelers.
 You won’t have to worry about being left behind – and you can bond with the group.
 Plus, I loved being able to ask our guides about the area without feeling like I was dominating their time.